 Audience: We anticipate that you are a programmer in possession of a developer api key.
-If you want to buy a plan with access to the API, please visit the plans page and consider the platinum plan, or contact our sales team for more details.
+If you want to buy a plan with access to the API, please visit the plans page, or contact our sales team for more details.

 It is assumed that the audience is aware of security issues associatted with remote API access over the internet.
 Please note that "GET" style URL's are used in this documentation for the purpose of providing clear, concise examples to developers only.